Recording now available

 The Masters thesis is the focus of the degree program.
 In consultation with the supervisor, the student should formulate an appropriate thesis topic as early as possible because the nature and type of proposed research will affect the time needed to complete the program.

-Please note: Ethics approval is required for all research projects involving the use of human subjects before data collection begins.
+Please note: Ethics approval is required for all research projects involving the use of human subjects before data collection begins and for research using secondary data.
 Prior to submitting an ethics application, students are required to complete the TCPS 2 tutorial and upload the certificate of completion into their Researcher Profile in IRISS.
 Do NOT upload in the documentation section of a study.
 Register on theTCPS 2 website https://tcps2core.ca/register.
 When registering, be sure to use your institution email address (name @ucalgary.ca)

 Police Information Check